Charles-HL/ToDo-app/README.md

 This is a ToDo application project that allows users to manage their tasks.

 ### Functionnality
+- Login
-- Login & user management
+- User & security management with token and session
 - Dark mode
 - Language selection
 - List of my tasks